Eternal Flame (Belgrade): Location

-The memorial is located in the Park of Friendship, in the Blegrade's neighborhood of Ušće.
+The memorial is located in the Park of Friendship, in the Belgrade's neighborhood of Ušće.
 Park of Friendship is part of the larger Park Ušće, in the municipality of New Belgrade.
 It is in the park's plane trees alley, some 300 m away from the central landmark in this part of Belgrade, the Ušće Towers skyscrapers.
 The location of the present monument was formerly occupied by a statue of pharaoh Thutmose III, a gift from the government of Egypt.

 History

 Origin

 The monument was largely conceived by Mirjana Marković, the leader of the Yugoslav Left and wife of Yugoslav president Slobodan Milošević.
 It was originally planned to have a height of 78 meters, to symbolize the 78 days of the NATO bombing of Yugoslavia.

 It was completed in only 10 days ("overnight") without following any of the legal standards and procedures for such objects, being at odds with the legal procedures stipulated by the city administration.
-Very arrangement of the precast concrete elements actually lasted only 9 days.
+The arrangement of the precast concrete elements actually lasted only 9 days.
 Over 500 workers were employed in total to finish it in record time, so as to arrange the surrounding plateau area of 10 ha.
 There were never less than 160 workers at one moment on the construction site, and they worked day and night.

 The monument was unveiled by Serbian president Milan Milutinović on 12 June 2000.
 The ceremony was attended by Federal Defence Minister Dragoljub Ojdanić, chairman of the Directorate for the Reconstruction of the Country Milutin Mrkonjić and many other high-ranking Yugoslav officials and members of the cultural and scientific elite.
 Also, in the transport organized by the state, several thousand people from other parts of Serbia were transported by buses to Belgrade, to attend the unveiling.